ehtick/Microsoft-Teams-Samples/samples/tab-channel-group/nodejs/README.md

 urlFragment: officedev-microsoft-teams-samples-tab-channel-group-js
 ---

-# Channel and group tabs in ASP.NET Core with MVC
+# Channel and group tabs in Node.js

 Discover how to create custom channel and group tabs in Microsoft Teams using Nodejs in this comprehensive sample app.
 This guide walks you through the entire process, from setting up your development environment and configuring the app manifest to testing the integration with local tunneling solutions like Ngrok